Festival Academy Budapest 2017, Day 4

 - Maestoso e largamente, ma non troppo lento

-This duo was played by Barnabás Kelemen, violin, and László Fenyő, cello, both of which I already heard—and enjoyed—in the first concert on 2017-06-10, and also as part of the Kelemen Quartet on the following day, on 2017-06-11.
+This duo was played by Barnabás Kelemen, violin, and László Fenyő, cello, both of which I already heard and enjoyed in the course of the Festival Academy—in the first concert on 2017-06-10, and also as part of the Kelemen Quartet on the following day, on 2017-06-11.
 No acoustics issues this time—to the contrary: I felt that the acoustics served the artists well.

 To me, it immediately was obvious that the two musicians know and understand each other really well, as they acted in total emotional and musical agreement, offering an absolutely congenial interpretation and performance.
 The main difficulty in this music isn’t so much rhythmic coordination and timing accuracy, but a perfect balance in the rubato.
 The latter is inherent with Hungarian (folk) music, and so, the two musicians’ Hungarian temperament must have been a decisive advantage here.